Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 	* `@value` set to the `Period@id` of the first period.

 Note: Not all [=representations=] in an [=adaptation set=] need to be period-connected.
 For example, if a new [=period=] is introduced to add a [=representation=] that contains a new video quality level, all other [=representations=] will likely be connected but not the one that was added.

-The [=sample timelines=] of period-connected [=representations=] MAY be mutually discontinuous (e.g. due to skipping some content, encoder clock wrap-around or editorial decisions).

 <figure>
 	<img src="Images/Timing/SegmentOverlapOnPeriodConnectivity.png" />